tparchman/F24_BIOL792/week7_pythonII/assignment_pythonII.md

 B. Note that `.join` is the opposite of `str.split`, and can be used to turn an list back into a string.
 The syntax is a bit different for `.join`, where the delimiter must be specified before the `.`.
 This is a task you might routinely encounter.
 Use `.join` to turn the list you made above back into a comma delimited string.
 <p>&nbsp;</p>

-C. Lets go back to the list you made in A. Add the an additional list, specified below, to the end of the first list (essentially, concatenate the two DNA sequences together.
+C. Lets go back to the list you made in A. Add the an additional list, specified below, to the end of the first list (essentially, concatenate the two DNA sequences together).

     SeqList2 = ['A','T','A','T','A','T','A','T','A','T','A','T','A','T','A','T','A','T','A','T','A','T']